The Museum Of Broken Relationships Is Coming To NYC & Here's What I'm Donating

 I don't remember what the three of us talked about or if my facial expression revealed the pain I was in, all I remember was trying to hold it together until they walked away.
 And when they finally did, I lost it.
 I spent the next 45 minutes trying to fight the tears sprinting down my face as I walked to my new job, but once I got there, I then just let them come, all day long.

 I'd always been a proponent of the "out of sight, out of mind" mentality, but no one ever mentions what happens when someone pops back in sight.
-For me, that incident unleashed more heartache then I knew I was capable of having for someone I didn't even know anymore.
-That day started the important recovery process that I had been avoiding for years.
-That was also the last day I wore my glittery Sperrys.
+For me, that incident unleashed more heartache then I knew I was capable of having for someone I didn't know anymore.
+That day started the beginning of the important recovery process that I had been avoiding for years.
+It was also the last day I wore my glittery Sperrys.

 They've been under my bed for a few years now and I'm ready to give them up.
 I've stopped hiding, it's time they do too.